How Technology Can Help You Improve Your Company’s Customer Service

 Each step on the sales funnel is important.
 Any person who subscribed to your newsletter is a potential customer.
 Besides, if they read your articles constantly, they may become brand advocates without even buying your product.

+"Usually, a company homepage is a comprehensive website, containing lots of subpages, links and available actions" says Milosz Krasinski.
 Find the small things that contribute to your website’s success and mark them as goals in Google Analytics.
 Add goals to events to track them and understand how many people perform these actions.